Prefabricated home: History

+In the early to mid-1960s, a line of inexpensive Leisurama prefabricated houses designed by Andrew Geller, were made available for purchase from a display on the ninth floor of Macy's in New York City and shown at the 1964 New York World's Fair.
+The precursor to the final design had been shown in Moscow in 1959 provoking the noted Kitchen Debate between Vice President Richard Nixon and Soviet Premier Nikita Khrushchev.
+Over 200 Leisurama houses were built at the Culloden Point development in Montauk, New York between 1963 and 1965.

-By 1958, roughly 10 percent of new houses in the United states were prefabricated.
+By 1958, roughly 10 percent of new houses in the United States were prefabricated.

 Contemporary domestic prefabrication

 Currently, the prefabricated housing industry is divided by methodology of construction.
 Panelized, Modular, and Manufactured home design make up the majority of contemporary firms, with considerable overlap between the construction methods.

 Panelized homes

 Panelized homes (also referred to as system built homes), construct the structural components, or "panels", of a home (walls, roof and floor systems) in an off site factory where the panels are cut via automated saws and laser cutters from large wooden sheets, allowing for lower amount of waste compared to site-built construction.
 Following their cutting and shaping, panels are stacked and delivered to the jobsite where the home is assembled piecemeal in a similar method to traditional site-built home.

 Panelized homes are generally considered a halfway between more traditional site-built home and more manufactured prefabs, with the flexibility of site-build and efficiency of prefab.